timeglass/glass/docs/uninstall.md

 1. Stop the timer by running `glass stop`.
 If its not running thats OK, you can skip this step.
 2. Remove the git hooks timeglass creates from the `.git/hooks` directory of your repo.
 The following files are created during installation:
-     - .git/hooks/post-checkout

      - .git/hooks/prepare-commit-msg
      - .git/hooks/post-commit
      - .git/hooks/pre-push

 If you would like to continue and remove Timeglass from your system entirely, you can continue with the following:

+1. Uninstall the background process by running `sudo glass uninstall`.
+If its not running thats OK, you can skip this step.
+Windows requires you to run this command as the administrator.
-1. Remove the metadata directory: `~/.timeglass`
+2. Remove the metadata directory: `/Library/Timeglass` on OSX, `/var/lib/timeglass` on Linux and `C:/ProgramData/Timeglass` on Windows.
-2. Remove the binaries itself from were you installed, they're named `glass` and `glass-daemon`.
+3. Remove the binaries itself from were you installed them, they're named `glass` and `glass-daemon`.